ABOUT THE AWARDS

 - The opportunity to pre-buy additional Trade Days events

-- Online listing at VanWineFest.ca
+- Online listing and a hotlink at VanWineFest.ca

-- Publication in festival ads
+- Acknowledgement in festival ads

-- Self-promotion of a VanWineFest award-winning wine list on your restaurant’s website, wine list and menu
+- Self-promotion of a VanWineFest award-winning wine list on your restaurant’s website, wine list and menu with a digital decal

 Our professional judges consider the philosophy behind your wine program and how successfully your wine & food pairing goals match that philosophy.
 They look for your efforts in training all serving staff on your wine program.
 They also consider the patron experience.
 Is your wine list easy to understand?
 Does it look clean and professional?
 Is it free of grammatical and spelling errors?
 Finally, do the wines on your list offer real value and encourage consumers to try new wines?